GORE-TEX GUIDE – Everything You Need to Know

 GORE-TEX is a Laminate

 GORE-TEX is a material made by laminating a waterproof yet microporous membrane to a face fabric.
-The actual GORE-TEX membrane is incredibly thin and allows water vapor to pass out while not allowing water in.
+The actual GORE membrane is incredibly thin and allows water vapor to pass out while not allowing water in.
 There are three primary GORE-TEX constructions:

 2-Layer (2L) – Uses a two-layer sandwich of face fabric with the GORE membrane laminated to it on the inside plus a non-laminated lining layer — often mesh, nylon or microfiber that serves to protect the GORE membrane and creates a comfortable feel inside the jacket.
 GORE-TEX 2L can be paired with insulation and is generally warmer, heavier, and less expensive than 3L or 2.5L versions.